skmangalam/database_engineering/database-internals.md

 * Table is stored as unordered heap pages.
 * All indexes are non-clustered and point to heap using TIDs (Tuple IDs).
 * Index-only scan optimization only works if visibility map marks page as "all-visible".

+**Heap Files and Pages:**

+* A PostgreSQL heap table is made of multiple 8KB fixed-size pages.
+* Each page contains multiple tuples (rows), but the number of rows depends on row size (not fixed).
+* Row location is identified by a CTID = (page number, tuple offset).
+* Visibility map is used to determine if a page is fully visible (helps avoid heap fetch in index-only scan).

 ---